ehmicky/dev-tasks/README.md

 [codecov](https://codecov.io/) and
 [YAML](https://en.wikipedia.org/wiki/YAML).

+[Gulp](https://gulpjs.com/) is a task runner automating build tasks like linting, testing or compiling.

 # Usage

-After cloning the repository, install dependencies with:
+First clone the repository.
+Then run:

 ```bash
 npm install
 ```

-You can now run any task using `gulp` for example:
+Any task can now be run using `gulp` for example:

 ```bash
 gulp build